Millennium Park one of the best US tourist destinations, study says

-CHICAGO – One of the favorite stops for those who are visiting the Windy City is a park downtown, and one survey found that those people tended to enjoy themselves.
+CHICAGO — One of the favorite stops for those who are visiting the Windy City is Millennium Park, according to a recent survey.

 The popular Loop destination finished in a tie for eighth on their list with the Epcot Center at Walt Disney World.